-Examina ation Scheme
+Course Course Examina ation Scheme

-Course Code Course Name Theo ry Marks
+Code Name Theo ry Marks

-Inte ernal asse ssment End Sem Term Work Pract. /Oral Total
+Inte rnal asse ssment End Term Work Pract. /Oral Total

 Test1 Test 2 Avg.
-Exam
+Sem.
+Exam Term work

 ITC402 Computer Network and Network Design 20 20 20 80 100

 Sr. No. Course Objectives The cours se aims: 1 Understand the division of network functionalities into layers.
-2 Understand the types of transmission media along with data link layer concepts, design issues and protocols 3 Analyze the strength and weaknesses of routing protocols and gain knowledge about IP
+2 Understand the types of transmission media along with data link layer concepts, design issues and protocols 3 Analyze the strength and weaknesses of routing protocols and gain knowledge about IP addressing 4 Understand the data transportation, issues and related protocols for end to end delivery of data.
+5 Understand the data presentation techniques used in presentation layer & client/server model in application layer protocols.
+6 Design a network for an organization using networking concepts

-Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On suc cessful completion, of course, learner/student will be able to: 1 Describe the functionalities of each layer of the models and compare the Models.
+Sr. No. Course Outcomes ccessful completion, of course, learner/student will be able to: Cognitive levels of attainment as per Bloom's Taxonomy T 1 1 Describe the functionalities of each layer of the models and compare the Models.
 L1 2 Categorize the types of transmission media and explain data link layer concepts, design issues and protocols.
 L2, L3, L4 3 Analyze the routing protocols and assign IP address to networks.
 L4 4 Explain the data transportation and session management issues and related protocols used for end to end delivery of data.
 L1, L2 5 List the data presentation techniques and illustrate the client/server model in application layer protocols.
 L1, L3 6 Use of networking concepts of IP address, Routing, and application services to design a network for an organization L3